 9. Professional events

 Conferences, trade organization meetings, and other industry-specific events can help employers connect with candidates in a specific field or skill area.
-They’re a good way to meet passive candidates–candidates who are not necessarily job searching but who may be interested in new opportunities.
+They’re a good way to meet passive candidates–candidates who are not necessarily job searching but may be interested in new opportunities.
 To recruit using professional events, you’ll need a system for following up with the contacts you make, like using email nurturing sequences to stay in touch and share future job openings.

 10. Internships